theMagicalKarp/pokemon-emerald-refined/README.md

     interactions, such as healing Pokémon at the Pokécenter, this project has reduced both wait times and required player inputs for various activities.
-- Ask for [Repel] Refresh After Expiration
+- Ask for [Repel] Reuse After Expiration
   - Recognizing the inconvenience of frequent encounters in high-density regions, when a [Repel] wears off, players will now receive a prompt asking if they'd like to use another [Repel] from their bag if available.
 This aims